 Being Responsible for Money

-One of the main jobs as a pit boss is overseeing the money and the transactions that occur at different tables in the casino.
+One of the main jobs of a pit boss is overseeing the money and the transactions that occur at different casino tables.
 These employees will account for a huge amount of money and will have to keep an eye on all bets being placed, all chips being given by the casino as well as the movement of cash at a table.
-They will be held responsible for every penny at the end of their shift and will be required to authorize receipts, credit slips and cash-outs.
+They will be held responsible for every penny at the end of their shift.
+Additionally, a pit boss must authorize receipts, credit slips and cash-outs.

 How Much Does a Pit Boss Make?

 Pit bosses will tend to make better wages than other casino employees since they have more responsibilities.
 The actual salary will vary per casino, but on average, US pit bosses can expect to make between $50,000 and $75,000 per year.
 Unfortunately, a pit boss, unlike a dealer, cannot accept tips.
-There are bonuses and benefits, but without the tips, some dealers will make more money than the pit boss, which can make the position undesirable for those that are being promoted.
+There are bonuses and benefits, but without the tips, some dealers will make more money than the pit boss.
+In turn, that can make the position undesirable for the latter.

 The average pit boss salary in the United States stands at around $60,000 with an hourly rate of $27.
 With that money, a pit boss is well off but still unable to boost the income via tipping.
 Nevertheless, the work–payment ratio for the position of a bit boss is in balance.